-While it is important to offer help by listening and being there for them, it is best if they are encouraged to get serious help.
-Convince them to talk to a healthcare professional be it a doctor, a counselor or a therapist since they are the people qualified enough to handle and offer treatment.
+While you can help by offering to listen and being there for them, it is best if they are encouraged to get serious help.
+You can convince them to talk to a health care professional, specifically a mental health professional be it a doctor, a counselor or a therapist since they are the people qualified enough to handle and offer treatment.

 Make them feel loved and accepted

 Isolation and despair is a big part of depression.
 Most of the time, a depressive usually thinks of themselves as undeserving for any kind of affection.
 With the stigma surrounding depression, it is often unsurprising how most depressive are hesitant to open up about their condition.
-To remedy this, show them that no matter what happens, they are still loved and accepted.
+That is why it is important to show them that no matter what happens, they are still loved and accepted.
 That you are there to give them support and that you will be there every step of the way.

 Help them take care of themselves

 Depressive people often find it difficult to perform appropriate self care by themselves.
 These include inability to eat properly, sleeping on a regular schedule, and basic hygienic practices.
-Assisting them by simply reminding them and being there for them, even in small ways can help them in the long term.
+You can provide assistance by simply reminding them and being there for them.
+Little things such as an invitation to go to the park or a simple praise about them eating can help them in the long term.

 Encourage physical activities